Emsculpt Vs Coolsculpting

 The Emsculpt machine is lauded for achieving results equivalent to approximately 20,000 crunches within the first treatment, engaging the muscles in a way that cannot be achieved through a regular exercise routine.

-Emsculpt also claims to implode fat cells by about 19% and build muscle fibers by 16%, resulting in areas of the body that are firmer, tighter, and more toned overall.
+Emsculpt also claims to reduce fat cells by about 19% and build muscle fibers by 16%, resulting in firmer, tighter, and more toned areas of the body.

 However, it should not be used as a substitute for a generally healthy lifestyle, which includes a balanced diet and regular exercise.